-Betws-y-Coed is a small village in a beautiful valley in the Snowdonia Forest Park, it is ideal for outdoor activity holidays.
-Numerous Craft and outdoor activity shops are in the village with lots of walks and picnic areas nearby.
+Betws-y-Coed is a small village in a beautiful valley located in the Snowdonia Forest Park.
+It is ideal for outdoor activity holidays.
+There are numerous craft and outdoor activity shops in the village with lots of walks and picnic areas nearby.

 It has Swallow falls a large waterfall.

-But we feel Fairy Glen (Sat Nav LL24 0SH Is a B&B next to the turning) much better its £1 to park and 50p each to get in, take change as it’s an honesty box to help maintain the footpaths, it has two routes one to the Fairy Glen and the other is an easier route to the river, both are lovely they also have nice picnic tables dotted about, but like the Conwy falls the paths near the river can be steep and muddy so take care.
-For anyone who isn’t too good on their feet just stick to the River path at Fairy glen as it is the least challenging.
+However we feel Fairy Glen (Sat Nav LL24 0SH Is a B&B next to the turning) is much better.
+It is £1 to park and 50p each to get in.
+Take change as it’s an honesty box to help maintain the footpaths.
+It has two routes, one to the Fairy Glen and the other is an easier route to the river, both are lovely they also have nice picnic tables dotted about.
+Like the Conwy Falls the paths near the river can be steep and muddy so take care.
+For anyone who isn’t too good on their feet just stick to the river path at Fairy glen as it is the least challenging.

-Its ideal for picnics and they allow well behaved dogs which must be on a lead as there is livestock in the area.
+It is ideal for picnics and they allow well behaved dogs which must be on a lead, as there is livestock in the area.

 Just up the road is Conwy Falls Cafe and woodland walk